adobe/aio-lib-java/core/README.md

 * `aio_meta_scopes` a comma separated list of metascopes associated with your API, see your Adobe Developer Console jwt credential metascopes (`project.workspace.details.credentials[i].jwt.meta_scopes`)
 * `aio_technical_account_id` your Adobe Developer Console jwt credential technical account id (`project.workspace.details.credentials[i].jwt.technical_account_id`)

+### Private Key

+On top of these, the [`Workspace`](./src/main/java/com/adobe/aio/workspace/Workspace.java) POJO can also hold your private Key
+(associated with the public key you uploaded in your Adobe Developer Console Workspace) this will help to power Adobe JWT authentication flow and transparently add the proper `Bearer` authentication token to all your request,
+Note the easiest way is to stuff your Private Key as a `pkcs8` base64 encoded String using the `aio_encoded_pkcs8` property key. confer  [aio-lib-java-ims](../ims) documentation for more details.

 ## Builds

 This Library is build with [maven](https://maven.apache.org/) (it also runs the unit tests):